R2Northstar/ModdingDocs/docs/source/guides/contributing.rst

 Including:

 - Issues with your knowledge or info dumps.
-- Pull Requests with you contributed content
+- Pull Requests with changes to the docs, even small ones

 **What do I need to know to contribute?**